AdobeDocs/dynamic-media-classic.en/help/using/testing-assets-making-them-public.md

    See [Upload files](uploading-files.md#uploading_files).

-1. Make sure some of the images are marked for publish and others are unmarked, and then submit the publish job.
+1. Make sure some of the images are marked for publishment and others are unmarked, and then submit the publishment job.

    See [Publish files](publishing-files.md#publishing_files).